First of all, if you missed my post on Silky Smooth Bean Fudge, you’ll want to go back and check it out– for two reasons:

 1/2 cup + 2 Tbsp sweetener of choice (if using granulated sweetener, you will need to add a bit of water.
 I added 2 Tbsp.)***

-6 scoops of pure stevia extract (not the kind with fillers).
+6 scoops (1/32 tsp each) of pure stevia extract (not the kind with fillers).
 (One great brand is KAL.)
-Stevia extract typically comes with a small scoop that measures 1/32 tsp.
-So 6 scoops = 3/16 tsp.
+Here are tips on using stevia.
 You may substitute an additional 6 -12 Tbsp other sweetener if you prefer.)

 1/8 tsp salt (I recommend Real Salt)